-Organization Examination Actuarial Society of South Africa A201, Financial Mathematics Actuaries Institute (Australia) CT1, Financial Mathematics Canadian Institute of Actuaries (CIA) University Accreditation Program credit for Financial Mathematics 1 China Association of Actuaries See note below 2 Institute of Actuaries of India CT1, Financial Mathematics Institute and Faculty of Actuaries (U.K.) CT1, Financial Mathematics Society of Actuaries Exam FM, Financial Mathematics
+Organization Examination Actuarial Society of South Africa A211, Mathematics for Finance Actuaries Institute (Australia) CM1, Actuarial Mathematics 1 Canadian Institute of Actuaries (CIA) University Accreditation Program credit for Financial Mathematics 1 China Association of Actuaries CAA, A2 Interest Theory Institute of Actuaries of India CM1, Actuarial Mathematics 1 Institute and Faculty of Actuaries (U.K.) CM1, Actuarial Mathematics 1 Society of Actuaries Exam FM, Financial Mathematics

-- 1. For credit granted through the CIA's University Accreditation Program, the list of candidates granted waivers by the CIA is provided to the CAS following the end of a semester.
+1. For credit granted through the CIA's University Accreditation Program, the list of candidates granted waivers by the CIA is provided to the CAS following the end of a semester.
 The CAS automatically updates its records.
-No further action is required of candidates. - 2.
-The CAS will grant exam waivers based on exams administered by the China Association of Actuaries as a cohort for CAS Exams 1, 2, and 3F and Validation by Educational Experience requirements Accounting and Finance, and Economics.
-See Waivers of Examination page of the CAS website for a complete waiver explanation.
+No further action is required of candidates.